BranLiang/BranLiang/README.md

 🏄‍♂️ **Browser**

-Primary: Safari (So I could use native password manager easily)
+Primary: Safari (So I could use native password manager easily), [Firefox focus](https://www.mozilla.org/en-US/firefox/browsers/mobile/focus/) is also used on iOS, which is used as an ad blocker extension.

 Alternative: Chrome + Firefox, both offers great profile switch function.